Jibran-Som/Real-Time-Terrain-Renderer/readme.md

 ## Notes
 - All required source files for third-party libraries are included (`glad.c`, `imgui_*.cpp`), so no extra setup is needed.
-- You can optionally unzip `x64/Release/Real-Time Terrain Renderer` for easy use.
+- You can optionally unzip `x64/Release/Real-Time Terrain Renderer.zip` for easy use.